5 Reasons Why I Shouldn’t Want To Go To Australia

 I Get Homesick

-Australia, if you didn’t know, is 24 hours away by plane.
+Australia, if you didn’t know, is 24 hours away by plane (from Boston directly).
 Meaning, you will be in the air for a full day.
 (Actually, two days.
 The plane crosses the International Date Line halfway through, allowing you to essentially not exist for a full day.
 Who said magic wasn’t real?)
 This means, though, that the probability of friends or family visiting (or even Skyping) remains low.
 Now, what if I don’t make any friends there?
 What if I need moral support to tell me it’s okay and that I survived yet another day in the world’s most dangerous country?
 Writing my thoughts in my journal is great and all but it’s not nearly as good at comforting my anxiety as my mother and friends are.
 Not to mention the cost of getting 8,000 miles away from home will put me into debt for at least a decade.
-Top Ramen diet for life!!
+Top Ramen diet for life.

-The only upside to this point is, if you do make contact, you will technically be communicating with these people from their tomorrow, which designates you an official time-traveller.
+The only upside to this point is, if you do make contact, you will technically be communicating with these people from their tomorrow, which designates you an official time-traveler.
 Who needs time-turners when you have Australia?